busterbenson/public/Codex.md

 ## Review Every Day
 Things I’d like to have primed in my brain every morning.
 Basically attempts to set a part of my brain to always be on the lookout for specific things that I want to be sure to catch.
 Use my subconscious to my advantage.

-1. **Steer toward quality time:** Look for opportunities to enjoy quality time with myself, other people, and my interests.
-2. **Notice anomalies:** Notice when something is unresolved, unwanted, or in conflict with my beliefs -- resist the urge to move these anomalies into blind spots.
-3. **Notice the voices:** Many of my beliefs about myself and the world are really just automated voices passing off beliefs that have been hard-coded in my head over time as indisputable facts.
-I shouldn't assume they're always right.
-4. **Remember the soloverse:** What I think is the universe is actually my mental model of the universe (the soloverse).
+1. **Remember the soloverse:** What I think is the universe is actually my mental model of the universe (the soloverse).
 Don't forget.
+2. **Look for invisible things:** *Anomalies* are inconsistencies between my internal model of the universe / soloverse, and new information.
+Resist the urge to move these anomalies into the trash bin, they are clues. *Life circumstances* fade into the background but can both hinder and enable my growth if used correctly. *Internal, automated, voices* whisper stories that have been hard-coded in my head over time as indisputable facts.
+All three of these invisible things (anomalies, circumstances, voices) naturally live in my blind spot, but noticing them could be useful.
+3. **Engineer quality time:** Look for opportunities to enjoy quality time with myself, other people, and my interests.

 ## Review Every Month
 Things I’d like to check in on the 1st of every month.